 Feeling depressed is much more common in the winter months.
 It often stems from Seasonal Affective Disorder (SAD).
 And The Guyer Institute can help you combat it.

-“It’s not something you’re imagining,” says Dale Guyer, MD, founder of The Guyer Clinic and Synergy Spa.
+“It’s not something you’re imagining,” says Dale Guyer, MD, founder of The Guyer Institute.
 “There are real and sometimes complex chemical reactions happening which can lead to this condition.”

 First, if your depression symptoms are serious, affecting sleep, work and life functioning, it’s important to see a physician.